Sagar Patil

 To solve this problem, Taylor devised the Bang Bang Boom Box, the picture at the start of this page.

-The box contains a Raspberry Pi which is connected to whatever board is currently being worked on, through USB and GPIO lines to the RESET and BOOTSEL pins.
+The box contains a Raspberry Pi which is connected to whatever board is currently being worked on, through USB and GPIO lines to the RESET and BOOTSEL pins (for whatever reason, he chose to do this instead of buying a $5 picoprobe).

 The source files include simple scripts which can then flash binaries to the board.
 The RP2040 has a UF2 ROM bootloader, so when it's RESET with BOOTSEL held active, it shows up as a USB storage device, and the firmware file can be copied into it to write it to device flash.